What Does 1:100 Leverage Mean? Why Most Traders Should Never Use It

 Final thoughts

 1:100 leverage is simply a tool, but it’s a very demanding one.
 It gives you access to large positions, yet leaves almost no room for error.
-Even a small price move can close the trade quickly, so the focus shouldn’t be on potential profit — it should be on how much you’re prepared to lose and how you plan to control that risk.
+Even a small price move can close the trade quickly, so the focus shouldn’t be on potential profit.
+The focus should be on how much you’re prepared to lose and how you plan to control that risk.

 Where you trade matters just as much as how you trade.
 Different platforms handle liquidation, fees, and order execution in their own ways, and those details become more important as leverage increases.
 Sticking to regulated platforms and understanding their margin rules is a basic layer of protection, not an optional extra.

 If high leverage pushes you to take impulsive trades, chase losses, or check your screen constantly, it may not be appropriate for your style or experience yet.
-If you treat capital protection as the priority and only take planned, limited-risk positions, leverage becomes a technical choice rather than a shortcut.
+If you treat capital protection as the priority and only take planned, limited-risk positions with proper risk management, leverage becomes a technical choice rather than a shortcut.

 Anton Palovaara